Stadio Diego Armando Maradona: History

 The stadium's first renovations were done for the 1980 UEFA European Football Championships, which saw the addition of modern technology such as an electronic scoreboard and a new floodlight system.
-About a decade later, the stadium then underwent a slight transformation for the 1990 FIFA World Cup, when it was fully converted to an all-seater stadium.
-This brought the seating capacity down to about 76,000 people.
+About a decade later, the stadium then underwent a radical transformation for the 1990 FIFA World Cup, when it was fully converted to an all-seater stadium.
+The lower tier was reconfigured to allow for a steeper rake, and better views, new dressing rooms were constructed beneath the running track, and red seats were installed throughout, reducing the overall capacity down to about 76,000 people.
 Underground parking was also added during this time, but logistical issues prevented it from ever opening.
+The most significant change, however, was the addition of a roof.
+Supported by twenty-eight equidistant, L-shaped steel pylons surrounding the bowl of the stadium, it was made from translucent polycarbonate panels, semi-circular along the length of the overhanging beams, "like inverted gutters, and triangular in between, creating a sort of concertina effect."
+A sizeable gap was left between the perimeter of the upper tier and the underside of the roof, allowing in light and providing ventilation.